Harar: Ethnicity

-Barker Haines reported in 1840 that the majority of the population of Harar were Hararis however a few Oromo, Afar, Somali Issa and Arabian traders of Yemen were also present.
-In 1855 Richard Francis Burton described Harar as having an approximately 8,000 inhabitants; 3,000 Bedouins (referring to seasonal nomads who "come and go", 2,500 Hararis, and 2,500 Somalis.
+Barker Haines reported in 1840 that the majority of the population of Harar were Hararis however a few Oromo, Afar, Somali and Arabian traders of Yemen were also present.
+In 1855 Richard Francis Burton described Harar as having an approximately 8,000 inhabitants; 3,000 Somali Bedouins (referring to seasonal nomads who "come and go"), 2,500 Hararis, and 2,500 Somalis.
 Burton further reported a large Oromo presence leading to the town.
-During his visit in the Khedivate of Egypt occupation of the Emirate of Harar, researcher Paultischke describes Harar as having roughly 40,000 inhabitants with 25,000 of these being Hararis, 6,000 Oromo, 5,000 Somalis, 3,000 Abyssinians as well as a minority of Europeans and Asians.
+During his visit in the Khedivate of Egypt occupation of the Emirate of Harar, researcher Paultischke describes Harar as having roughly 40,000 inhabitants with 25,000 of these being Hararis, 6,000 Oromo, 5,000 Somalis, as well as a minority of Europeans and Asians.
+Paultischke further noted that there were 3000 Abyssinians, who, according to historian Abdurahman Garad, referred to the Argobba traders of Ifat, per the emirate's documents.

-After the conquest of the Emirate of Harar by Ethiopian Empire, an influx of Amhara settled in Harar and its surroundings.
+After the conquest of the Emirate of Harar by the Ethiopian Empire, an influx of Amhara settled in Harar and its surroundings.
+In 1887, French explorer Jules Borelli reported half the population fled the city following the Abyssinian conquest.
+According to British diplomat Christopher Addison, the city in the early 1900s, consisted of Indians, Somalis, Oromo, Abyssinians and the Harari who made up the majority.
 The Somali population of the town was decimated following the overthrow of Lij Iyasu by Abyssinian militias.
 The indigenous Harari natives who once were majority within the walled city are under 15%, due to ethnic cleansing by the Haile Selassie regime.
 As a result of the repression by the Ethiopian regime, in the late 1970s Hararis residing in Addis Ababa outnumbered those in Harar.
-According to Feener, the Harari have not recovered from the 1948 state led crackdown on their population.
+According to Feener, the Harari have not recovered from the 1948 state-led crackdown on their population.

 The Somali tribes surrounding Harar are mainly from the Gadabuursi and Issa subclans of the Dir and the Karanle subclan of the Hawiye.
 They represent the most native Somali clans in the region.
 The Darod clans of the Geri and Jidwaaq also inhabit areas near Harar.
 The Gadabuursi and Geri Somali strike immediately north and north eastwards of the town.
 Richard Francis Burton (1856) describes the Gadabuursi and Geri Somali clans as extending to within sight of Harar.
 The Issa and Karanle Hawiye strike north and north westwards whilst the Jidwaaq strike eastwards.